UIM-Community/Perl-SDK/README.md

 # nimsoft-perlsdk-doc
-CA UIM - Nimsoft - Perl SDK API Documentation
+CA UIM - Nimsoft - Perl SDK Better API Documentation

+The goal of this github is to provide a complete and young documentation with better explaination & examples.

 ## API